anodyne/nova/README.md

 * fixed bug where the character bio editing didn't work with character selection (#73)
 * fixed bug where IE would cache the ajax views and won't let go (#81)
 * fixed bug where the lazy plugin was throwing errors with the qtip plugin
+* fixed error with the bl5 install file
+* fixed error with the baj install file

 Version History
 ---------------